cristiancavelasquez/ReviewsPage/README.md

-# Responsive Recipe Card with Astro and Tailwind
+# Responsive Reviews page with Astro and Tailwind

 <img src="./public/design/desktop-design.jpg" alt="Recipe" width="500" />

 ## Description

-This is a frontend project that uses Astro to create a simple and responsive recipe card.
+This is a frontend project that uses Astro to create a simple and responsive reviews page.
-You can click here 👉 https://recipecard-astro.netlify.app/ to see the page in action.
+You can click here 👉 https://reviews-with-astro.netlify.app/ to see the page in action.

 ## Technologies Used